s2dd/Stratum2-Design-Document/README.md

 > ***

-> When Proxy meet Target Difficulty it will broadcast to Network via connected Template Provider,
+> When S2Proxy meet Target Difficulty it will broadcast to Network via connected the Template Provider,
-also signal Pool that in turn reach all connected Proxy => Template Provider for broadcast.
+also signal Pool that in turn reach all connected S2Proxy => Template Provider for broadcast.

 > ***

-> The Pool Component Cluster has a Coinbase Component that Proxy can use with it's connected Template Provider, to at anytime, be able go solo.
+> The S2Pool Component Cluster has a Coinbase Component that Proxy can use with it's connected Template Provider, to at anytime, be able go solo.

 > ***